couchbaselabs/sdk-rfcs/rfc/0008-datastructures.md

 ## Errors

-Errors should be manifested and wrapped in the native language’s errors for various conditions when possible.
+Errors should be manifested and wrapped in the native language's errors for various conditions when possible.
 For example, an ENOENT in Memcached should result in a KeyError (Python) or OutOfBoundsException (Java).
 If the error is not a typical data error which cannot be translated natively, then the real Couchbase error should be returned, resulting in an exceptional circumstance.
 These data structures are ones of convenience, not of altering reality.